DordStream/DordStream-/README.md

 						</ul>
 ```

-4. The following code create a search form and allow user to search and display the content on the website
+4. The following code create a search form and allow user to search and display the content on the website (Html)

 ```htm
 <div id="cd-search" class="cd-search">